dennii/dennii.github.io/_posts/2023-10-14-script-kit-limeline-feed.md

 ---
 layout: post
-title: Limeline RSS in Script Kit
+title: Limeline RSS Feed in Script Kit
 ---

 A few months back I was looking for an RSS syndicator and found [Limeline](https://limelina.app).
 If you haven't